-ENTER 4.
-Press the ENTER key.
-TIMED STEP Total bottles 24 Press ENTER .
-The display will show the response "TIMED STEP Total Bottles nn ".
-The two digits, nn , will be flashing, indicating they can be changed by scrolling with the arrow keys.
+TIMED STEP Total bottles 24 Press ENTER.
+The display will show the response "TIMED STEP Total Bottles nn".
+The two digits, nn, will be flashing, indicating they can be changed by scrolling with the arrow keys.

 TIMED STEP Step Intvl 00:00 Press ENTER.
 The bottom line of the display now reads "Step Intvl 00:00".
 A previously set value is displayed.
 One of the digits is flashing, prompting for first digit of a numeric input.
 The format is HH:MM.
-Using the number keys (0-9) enter the time interval at which the stepper MUST advance, regardless of SAMPLE INITIATION settings.
+Using the number keys (0-9), enter the time interval the stepper MUST advance, regardless of SAMPLE INITIATION settings.
 The program will repeat this action at the set interval except during an ongoing sample cycle, when it will advance the stepper after the sample cycle is complete.

-ENTER PROGRAM TYPE <entered></entered> Press ENTER .
-The display now reads PROGRAM TYPE <entered>.</entered> RESTART The controller has now been given a new value for PROGRAM TYPE .
+Press ENTER.
+The display now reads PROGRAM TYPE <ENTERED>.

+The controller has now been given a new value for PROGRAM TYPE.
 The new value resides in the NEW ENTRIES area of the controller memory.
-To make these changes active, press the RESTART key, then again press it to confirm your choice.
-The controller will then be set to perform as a Timed Step Sampler in conjunction with the parameters programmed under the START DELAY and SAMPLE
+To make these changes active, press the RESTART key; press it again to confirm your choice.
+The controller will then be set to perform as a Timed Step Sampler in conjunction with the parameters programmed under the START DELAY and SAMPLE INITIATION variables.

-INITIATION variables.

-Summary of Sequence: SET, PROGRAM TYPE, ARROW(S), ENTER, ENTER, ####, ENTER, RESTART, RESTART.
+SET, PROGRAM TYPE, ARROW(S), ENTER, ENTER, ####, ENTER, RESTART, RESTART.

-5.6 Programming OTHER OPTIONS
+7.6.7 Programming OTHER OPTIONS

-5.6.1 OTHER OPTIONS Overview
+7.6.7.1 OTHER OPTIONS Overview